Thank you for visiting Grace Lutheran Church's website. We are a member of Lutheran Church-Canada.

 9. The lighting of the candles requires no change in procedure.

 10. Offering plates – to be at the back of the church for those to be utilized when entering the church.
 The ushers will have to watch same before they are taken up to the altar.
-At the point in the worship service when the offering is normally taken, the offering plates will be brought forward to the altar, pastor will hand them to Shane Kelly to be placed on the credence table.
+At the point in the worship service when the offering is normally taken, the offering plates will be brought forward to the altar, to be placed on the credence table by the usher.

 (i) The communion rail is not to be installed